 Which is a lot of the times not the fault of the actual owner, but because of misinformation from others or too much information, therefore, causing unwise decisions due to information overload.

 Because your leopard geckos life is in your hands, it’s best to get your thermostat when you buy all of your other gear, or at least when buying your heat map or heat lamp.
 Skimping out of certain items can cause harm to your gecko’s health and will make caring for them harder due to not having the proper equipment that you need to give you important information that is detrimental in keeping your gecko healthy.

-Unfortunately, this is another common reason for sudden gecko deaths.
+When looking for reasons why your leopard gecko died suddenly, always consider impaction as a possible culprit.
 While some leopard geckos will show signs such as not pooping, not eating, or acting lethargic when impacted, there are others who hide it well.

 Thankfully, impaction can sometimes be treated.
 But unfortunately, there are a lot of times where it isn’t caught until it’s too late.
 Again, this will usually happen when someone goes off of bad information, like buying sand as a substrate, for example.
 I’ve seen some claim that they have had no apparent problems with there gecko in this type of substrate, but I’ve also seen WAY too many others say that they have had issues with it, so it’s just best not to use it.
 It’s not worth the risk.

 If you want a good substrate that won’t cause impaction, then I recommend this kind here.
 It comes in different sizes, packs and won’t cause impaction in your leopard gecko.
 I’ve suggested this brand often and is the one I’ll probably use forever due to how great it is for my gecko.

 If anyone recommends that you use sand, stay away.
 It’s claimed way too many leopard geckos lives over the years and should no longer be considered a substrate for them at all anymore at this point.